21 Questions To Ask A Prospective SEO Agency

 SEO is complicated and with all the other stuff you’ve got going on in your marketing day, you don’t have time to learn the minutia of all the elements.

 The problem is, this situation leaves you vulnerable to being massively played by one of the many dodgy SEO agencies out there.
-To give you some armour against the rip-off merchants, I spoke with our Technical Director Jon about the kinds of questions he would ask to ensure you’re not going to get burned by an agency that will just fritter away your budget on techniques that might actually damage your rankings.
+To give you some armour against the rip-off merchants, below you'll find a list of questions to ask your prospective agency to ensure that they won't fritter away your budget on techniques that might actually damage your rankings.
 On the topic of the price of SEO, open this blog in a new tab, for later…

 Questions to ask a new SEO agency